ankit96/moodler/README.md

 ##### /setmoodle
-- from a private channel in which you are the only member type `/setmoodle [username][password][batch][channel name]`.Your data will get stored in our  database and automatic daily reminders will be posted in this channel.
+- from any channel type `/setmoodle [username][password][batch]`.Your data will get stored in our  database and automatic daily reminders will be posted in this channel.
-- eg : /setmoodle ankituser,ankitpass,D,#moodle<br />
+- eg : /setmoodle ankituser,ankitpass,D<br />
       here,<br />
       username=ankituser<br />
       password=ankitpass<br />
       batch = D<br />
-      private channel name= #moodle<br />
-- Note: #moodle is the private channel which i created for myself and no other member is present except me
-- Likewise you need to create your own private channel
+- Note: password is being encrypted before inserting into database

 ## Integrate it with your team